lokspel/SpawnAuth/README.md

 - All dimensions (overworld, nether, end) use the same configured world — no per-dimension config.
 - Optional automatic creation of a void world.
 - Location storage in SQLite, MySQL, or in-memory cache only.
 The cache can also be enabled on top of a database.
-- JDBC drivers are downloaded automatically on first use into `plugins/SpawnAuth/libraries/` — no manual installation required.
 - If the database is unavailable, SpawnAuth falls back to the in-memory cache (when `database.cache: true`) or disables persistence.